light7714/nodejs-udemy-course/myCode/10-SQL/README.md

 ## Notes:

 Important sites are saved in pinterest <br>
-Only changing the index, products and product detail page in this module (also not changing cart details), so other pages wont work
+Only changing the index, products and product detail page in this module (also not changing cart details), so other pages wont work <br>
+Created a table products in mysql manually

 ## MySQL community edition